 Communication performance will be slow and/or unreliable if large FIFO buffer or long latency time settings are used.
 In the computers “Device Manager” screen, click on “Ports (COM & LPT)” to display the available ports, then click on the chosen port (COM5 in the example) to open its port properties screen.
 Select the “Port Settings” tab, then click on the ”advanced” button.
 One of the following two screens variants will be seen.
 Use the circled item setting of the relevant Advanced Settings window.

 If after port selection, the connection is not automatically established, try restarting the Autronic software.
 If still unsuccessful, see item 4 below.

 If a USB to Serial adaptor is used, connect the adaptor to the same USB port for every use.
 This will ensure that the COM number remains unchanged, avoiding the need to adjust the port advanced settings or reconfigure the Autronic software to use the new COM number.

 Do not make the serial connection between the PC and a powered ECU before the PC has finished its boot-up process.
-Many PC operating systems (versions starting with Windows XP and NT) will interpret the data stream output from Autronic ECUs as being from a serial pointing device (i.e.: mouse).
+Many PC operating systems (including Windows versions starting with XP and NT) will interpret the data stream output from Autronic ECUs as being from a serial pointing device (i.e.: mouse).
 The PC serial communications port is then automatically configured for mouse use and will become unavailable for PC to ECU communication.
 Disconnect or power down the ECU, and then restart the PC to restore normal serial communication port functionality.